 - Generally, lots of oil is used in making this Golbarir kosha mangsho recipe as in Golbari mutton is basically seared in oil.
 However, I have not used much oil in it but you may use 4-5 tbsp of oil more.

 - Don’t make too dark tea liquor as that may cause a bitter gravy or better taste the liquor before adding in the recipe.

 - For more dark colours, except for using a non-stick pan use an iron pan.
 That will help you get the exact Golbarir texture.

 - Keep the excess Golbari meat masala in an airtight container for further use.
-Even you may easily prepare Golbari style chicken kosha with this meat masala.
+Even you may easily prepare Golbari style kosha mangsho with chicken with this meat masala.

 - Don’t add much meat masala as that can bring a bitter taste too.